lamdu/lamdu.github.io/blog-in-progress/Editor-Affects-Language-Design.markdown

 Advantages of records:
 * We don't need to remember the order of the values, so there's no risk of confusing them.
-* In statically types languages, using records makes programs safer by making different things have different types, and also provides more info about functions in their [type signatures](https://en.wikipedia.org/wiki/Type_signature).
+* In statically types languages, using records makes programs more reliable by making better use of the type system for distinguishing different things with types, and also provides more info about functions in their [type signatures](https://en.wikipedia.org/wiki/Type_signature).

-Given that the disadvantages of records can be solved by the IDE and the type system, for Lamdu we've decided to go only with records.
+In Lamdu, the IDE and type system make the advantages of tuples available for records.

-We believe that getting rid of unnecessary features reduces the programming language learning curve, as well as obviates the choice of which option to use, thus reducing the programmers' cognitive load.
+Records in Lamdu have the reliability and readability of records with the the ease and convenience of tuples.

+Thus, tuples are no longer necessary so Lamdu only has records.
+Tuples can still be implemented as degenerate records like C++'s `std::pair`.

 ## Conclusion